smartystudio/wordpress-admin-ui/README.md

 ## License

-The SmartyStudio\WordPress-Admin-UI is open-source software licensed under the MIT license.
+The SmartyStudio\WordPress-Admin-UI is open-source software licensed under the GNU General Public License v2.0